AK-74: Accessories

+Accessories supplied with the military version of the rifle include a 6H4 or 6H5 type bayonet, a quick-loading device, three spare magazines, four 15-round stripper clips, maintenance kit, cleaning rod and sling.

+The bayonet is installed by slipping the muzzle ring around the flash hider and latching the handle down on the bayonet lug under the front sight base.
+The 6H5 AK-74 bayonet introduced in 1983 represents a further refinement of the 6H4 AKM bayonet.
+It introduced a radical blade cross-section, that has a flat milled on one side near the edge and a corresponding flat milled on the opposite side near the false edge.
+The blade has a new spear point and an improved one-piece molded plastic grip making it a more effective fighting knife.
+It also has saw-teeth on the false edge and the usual hole for use as a wire-cutter.

 Variants

 The AK-74 series is also available in several "night-fighting" configurations, equipped with a side dovetail rail for mounting optical sights.
 These variants, the AK-74N, AKS-74N and AKS-74UN can be used in conjunction with NSPU and NSPU-3 (1PN51) night sights, as well as optical sights such as the USP-1 (1P29).
 The variants designated AK-74N2 and AKS-74N2 can use the multi-model night vision sight NSPUM (1PN58).

 AKS-74

 The AKS-74 ("S"—Russian: складной; Skladnoy, or "foldable"), is a variant of the AK-74 equipped with a side-folding metal shoulder stock, designed primarily for use with air assault infantry and developed alongside the basic AK-74.
 Unlike the AKMS's somewhat fragile underfolding stock (modeled after the MP 40 submachine gun stock), the AKS-74 stock is fabricated from stamped sheet metal struts, machine pressed into a "U" shape and assembled by punch fit and welding.

 The stock has a triangular shape; it lacks the folding shoulder pad found on the AKMS stock and is folded to the left side of the receiver.
 The hinged stock is securely locked in its extended position by a spring-loaded button catch located at the rear of the receiver.
 When folded, the stock is held closed by a spring-loaded capture hook situated on the left side at the front of the receiver housing.
 A rear-mounted sling swivel is also provided on the right side at the beginning of the stock frame.
 It retains the pistol grip reinforcement plate the AKMS used, though due to the less complex rear trunnion, only has one riveting hole in place of the three on the AKMS.